bitovi/canui/index.md

 Possible options:

-- `emptyContent` - The content to display when there are no items.
+- `empty` - The content to display when there are no items.
-- `loadingContent` - The content to display while a deferred is being resolved.
+- `loading` - The content to display while a deferred is being resolved.
-- `footerContent` - The content to display in the table footer.
+- `footer` - The content to display in the table footer.
+- `row` - View name for a single grid row that gets the converted columns passed.
 - `list` - An array, `can.Observe.List`, `can.Deferred` or `can.compute` providing the [list data](#list-list_data).
 - `columns` - The definition of the [columns](#grid-column) to display.
 - `scrollable` (default: `false`) - If this grid should be scrollable using [TableScroll](#tablescroll).